Young at heart and

 See the comparison below.

-It is always better to stick to a maximum of two fonts and two font colors.
+It is always better to stick to a maximum of two typefaces and two font colors.
 This is for maintaining the consistency of the image.
-The main font used is ‘Gill Sans MT Condensed’ which gives a compact feel.
+The main typeface used is ‘Gill Sans MT Condensed’ which gives a compact feel.
 To highlight the word ‘freedom,’ ‘Edwardian Script ITC’ is used.
 Font colors are black for easy readability in a light background and red for highlighting.
 One of the boys shown in the image is wearing red T-shirt.
-So the color is consistent in the design.
+So the color is consistent throughout the design.

 Software: Adobe Photoshop CS3